Skip To Content

 Full course description

-Course Description: Speech-to-Text 101 is a one-hour self-paced module that provides an overview of fundamental concepts for understanding how speech-to-text services create access for deaf people.
-Learners will increase their knowledge and awareness of key concepts including: types of speech-to-text services, standard practices for implementing speech-to-text services, and how to provide services in a way that centers the deaf person in the experience.
+Speech-to-Text 101 is a one-hour self-paced module that provides an overview of fundamental concepts for understanding how speech-to-text services create access for deaf people.
+Learners will increase their knowledge and awareness of key concepts including types of speech-to-text services, standard practices for implementing speech-to-text services, and how to provide services in a way that centers the deaf person in the experience.
 The information in this module will provide a foundation for future conversations with the student while planning for speech-to-text services.

 • Describe different types of speech-to-text services and state how they create access.